Lord Lyon (horse): Stud career

 Lord Lyon had a "chequered" stud career, standing at numerous stud farms over a 10-year period, leading Baily's Magazine to liken him to a "rolling-stone."
 In 1868, Lord Lyon became a breeding stallion for General Pearson after he retired from his racing career.
 He first stood at the Neasham Hall Stud Farm in Darlington for 30 guineas per mare and covered 45 mares in his first season.
-From 1871 to 1874, Lord Lyon stood at Hurstbourne Park in Whitchurch, Hampshire for a fee of 30 guineas between 1871–1873 and 50 guineas per mare in 1874.
+From 1871 to 1874, Lord Lyon stood at Hurstbourne Park in Whitchurch, Hampshire for a fee of 30 guineas between 1871 and 1873 and 50 guineas per mare in 1874.
 For the 1875 season, he was moved to Shepherd's Bush, a stud farm in London which was located three miles from Albert Gate (an entrance to Hyde Park), for a fee of 26 guineas per mare.
 Lord Lyon was sold in 1876 to Lord Rosebery and Clare Vyner for £4,500 and was relocated to Rosebery's Crafton Stud in Crafton, Buckinghamshire where he initially stood for a 50-guinea fee.
 His fee was reduced to 30 guineas per mare in 1879.

 Lord Lyon's success at stud was hampered by chronic foot and leg ailments that stemmed from poor limb conformation.
 The Earl of Suffolk remarked on Lord Lyon's condition in 1884, "he was in most respects as perfect a model as one could wish to see, but below the knee he dwindled away to nothing; his ankles were small and bullety, his pasterns straight, and his feet half the size they should have been."
 In the early 1880s, Lord Lyon's connections decided to euthanize him, but his life was spared due to the efforts of John Winteringham.
 Winteringham relocated Lord Lyon to the Croft Stud at Croft-on-Tees around 1881.
 After the success of Minting, he was advertised in 1885 as a breeding stallion for Winteringham, covering a limited number of mares per season for a fee of 21 guineas per mare.
 Lord Lyon remained in Yorkshire until he was euthanized at the age of 24 on 12 April 1887.